Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Numerical studies

-We now apply our solving strategy to real experimental dataset of a cyclic testing of a nylon rope that is commonly employed as mooring lines for offshore structures and tested in industrial testing facilities.
-In particular, with provided loading steps and measured strains, we compute the load-deflection curve consisting of expected hysteresis loop(s).
-We obtain the loading and strain dataset from an anonymous industry partner for a tested nylon rope of an initial length of $17.010$ m and a cross-sectional diameter of $0.208$ m.
-During the test, the nylon rope is subjected to a cyclic tensional loading, showed in Figure \ref{fig:cyclic1DnonlinDataAll}a, and its stretched length is measured.
-The force and measured axial strain at each load step are provided from five repeated tests of the same rope over almost one hour for each test.
-We obtain the corresponding stress via dividing the applied force by the cross-sectional area.
-Figure \ref{fig:cyclic1DnonlinDataAll}b illustrates the obtained stresses corresponding to provided strain data from one of the provided tests.
 We note that the provided data consists of more than $16,500$ discrete points of a test over 55 minutes.
 Here, for visualization purposes, we plot this as a solid curve and illustrate only the first 3 minutes of the cyclic loading (Figure \ref{fig:cyclic1DnonlinDataAll}a), which repeat until $t=55$ minutes.
 In this work, since we aim at simulating the hysteresis loop(s) in the load-deflection curve for the cyclic testing, we consider only the first cycle of one of the provided tests, which we highlight with different colors in Figure \ref{fig:cyclic1DnonlinDataAll}b.
 We note that the measurement begins with non-zero load and hence the dataset does not include the origin corresponding to the stress-free state, which can be artificially added.
 Following the discussions in \cite{Gebhardtddcmhilbert2025}, we check that the provided dataset is thermomechanically consistent, i.e. the dataset obeys fundamental laws of physics, particularly thermodynamics.
 For our computations, we divide the original dataset in three sub-datasets, following the first loading, first unloading, and second loading path, which is illustrated with blue, red, and green colors in Figure \ref{fig:cyclic1DnonlinDataAll}b, respectively.
 This necessarily means that we consider relevant, or rather active, dataset for each phase of the test in separated computations.
 We note that in realistic scenarios, the splitting of experimental data is not always known since experiments do not always follow paths.
 To preserve the sequential effect between the sub-datasets, from the second sub-dataset, we start the computation using the sub-dataset with an initial state that is the solution of the last computation using the previous sub-dataset.
 We are aware that this division is a manual improvement of the dataset quality overall, nevertheless, is a common choice in computational practice to reduce the total number of data points.